jguida941/MiniRSA_Breaker/README.md

 Whether you're a **teacher**, a **CS student**,or just **someone fascinated by how passwords work**, this tool was built for you.

-📚 New to the workflow?
-See [CONTRIBUTING.md](CONTRIBUTING.md) and the [AI-Assisted Quality Playbook](docs/ai-assisted-quality-playbook.md) before landing changes.

 ## Features